-Client must be provided notice of assigned service provider's cessation of employment within 30 days of the employee's departure.
-2.6 Client Transfers between Agencies: Open or Closed less than One Year The case manager should facilitate the transfer of clients between providers.
-All clients are transferred in accordance with Case Management Policy and Procedure, which requires that a "consent for transfer and release/exchange of information" form be completed and signed by the client, the client's record be forwarded to the receiving care manager within five (5) working days and a Request for Transfer form be completed for the client and submitted to RWGA by the receiving agency.
-Documentation in client record 2.7 Caseload Case load determination should be based on client characteristics, acuity level and the intensity of case management activities.
+management referrals 2.4 Client Notification of Service Provider Turnover Documentation in client record Client must be provided notice of assigned service provider's cessation of employment within 30 days of the employee's departure.
+2.5 Client Transfers between Agencies: Open or Closed less than One Year Documentation in client record The case manager should facilitate the transfer of clients between providers.
+All clients are transferred in accordance with Case Management Policy and Procedure, which requires that a "consent for transfer and release/exchange of information" form be completed and signed by the client, the client's record be forwarded to the receiving care manager within five (5) working days and a Request for Transfer form be completed for the client and kept on file with the receiving agency.
+2.6 Caseload Case load determination should be based on client characteristics, acuity level and the intensity of case management activities.
 Review of the agency's policies and procedures for Staffing ratios